josrolgil/josrolgil.github.io/_posts/2025-07-04-chaos-mesh.md

 ---
 layout: post
 title: Using Chaos Mesh to generate I/O errors in Kubernetes
+description: "A hands-on tutorial for testing storage resilience using Chaos Mesh to create I/O failures in Kubernetes clusters.
+tags: [chaos-mesh, kubernetes, io-errors, chaos-testing]
 excerpt_separator: <!--preview-->
 ---
 Chaos Mesh is a tool that allows to simulate different types of failures in your Kubernetes cluster.